subnero1/website/_posts/2021-07-08-Subnero-Met-Solutions-partnership.md

 Met Solutions, based in Busan, Republic of Korea, represents several well known brands and has many years of experience of developing hardware and software for a variety underwater platforms.

-We look forward to our first project in the Replublic of Korea with the collaboration of Met-Solutions.
+We look forward to our first project in the Republic of Korea with the collaboration of Met-Solutions.